Photo by rawpixel.com.

 PHP TestFest Is Back!

-PHP TestFest aims to improve the code coverage of the test suite for the PHP programming language and encourage PHP programmers to make core contributions.
-From September through December, 2017, groups from around the world will meet physically or virtually to learn how to write and contribute phpt tests.
-You don’t have to be a C genius—in fact, you don’t even need to know C at all to contribute.1 If you can write a few lines of PHP, you can write a phpt test.
+From September through December, 2017, groups worldwide will meet physically or virtually to learn how to write and contribute phpt tests.
+You don’t have to be a C genius—in fact, you don’t need to know C at all to contribute.1 If you can write a few lines of PHP, you can write a phpt test.

 Participation through local user groups is encouraged but not required.
 If you don’t have a local user group and you’d like to put together a group of friends or co-workers to write and contribute phpt tests, please feel free to sign up and take part.
 Here’s how:

-Sign up for the Google Group.
+Join the forums.
 Ask questions, help others, and lend your ideas to make PHP TestFest better.

 Follow @phptestfest and use the hashtag #phptestfest to talk about what your group is doing.